Monitoring Kubernetes using Grafana and Prometheus

 You will be able to see a long list of metrics.

-Prometheus uses PromQL (Prometheus Query Language), a functional query language, that lets the user select and aggregate time series data in real time.
-PromQL can be complicated especially if you start to comprehensively learn it, but you can start with these examples from the official documentation and you will be able to understand a good part of it.
+Prometheus uses PromQL (Prometheus Query Language), a functional query language that lets users select and aggregate time series data in real-time.
+PromQL can be complicated, especially if you learn it comprehensively.
+Still, you can start with these examples from the official documentation, and you will be able to understand a good part of it.
 For more information about PromQL, check out our great article that illustrates 10 key examples of PromQL

 undefined